Where are interest rates headed next, and what are markets pricing after the Federal Reserve’s latest decision?

 Where This Is Going

-Fed interest rate prediction markets give you a real-time view of expectations as they evolve.
-In a cycle defined by shifting data, sticky inflation, and limited visibility, that is a signal worth paying attention to.
-They are not a replacement for traditional tools, but they are becoming an increasingly important part of how both individuals and institutions understand interest rate expectations.
+Fed interest rate prediction markets provide a real-time view of expectations as they evolve.
+In a cycle shaped by above-target inflation, shifting data, and uncertainty around the next policy move, that signal is worth watching.
+They are not a replacement for traditional tools, but they can be a useful part of understanding the market’s view of interest-rate expectations.

-They are markets where participants trade contracts based on the probability of future Federal Reserve interest rate decisions.
+They are markets where participants trade contracts based on potential Federal Reserve interest-rate decisions, such as a rate hike, a rate cut, or no change.

-They can be informative, especially when liquidity is high, but they reflect probabilities and can change quickly as new data becomes available.
+They can be informative when liquidity is strong, but they reflect probabilities rather than certainties.
+Prices can change quickly as new inflation data, jobs reports, or Federal Reserve communications become available.